wizards-of-lua/wizards-of-lua/docs/_modules/Entity/kill.md

 #### Example
-Killing all pigs that are swimming in water.
+Killing all pigs that are swimming in liquid material.
 ```lua
 local pigs = Entities.find("@e[type=pig]")
 for _,pig in pairs(pigs) do